krzentner/language-world/data/gpt-3.5-turbo/chain_md/pick-out-of-hole-0.md

 To pick up the peg out of the hole and hold it at the target location reliably, the robot should perform the following steps:
    Steps:  1.
 Put gripper above the hole  2.
-Move gripper down into the hole  3.
-Grab the peg with the gripper  4.
-Lift the peg out of the hole  5.
-Move the peg to the target location
+Slide gripper down into the hole to grab the peg  3.
+Lift gripper out of the hole  4.
+Move peg to goal
-    First, put the gripper above the hole.
+   First, put the gripper above the hole where the peg is located.
-    - When the robot's gripper is not vertically aligned with the hole, the robot should put gripper above the hole.
+   - When the robot's gripper is not above the hole, the robot should place gripper above hole.
-    Move the gripper down into the hole to grab the peg.
+   Once the gripper is approximately above the peg, slide the gripper down into the hole to grab the peg.
+Make sure the gripper closes around the peg to get a good grip.
-    - When the robot's gripper is above the hole, the robot should move gripper down into the hole.
+   - When the robot's gripper is above the hole and the robot's gripper is open, the robot should slide gripper down into hole to grab peg and close gripper around peg.
-    Grab the peg with the gripper and make sure it has a firm grip.
-    - When the robot's gripper is inside the hole, the robot should grab the peg with the gripper.
+   Once the gripper is securely holding the peg, lift it out of the hole.
-    Lift the peg out of the hole and check that the gripper maintains a strong grip on the peg.
-    - When the robot's gripper has the peg and is not inside the hole, the robot should lift the peg out of the hole.
+   - When the robot's gripper is holding the peg and the peg is out of the hole, the robot should lift gripper out of the hole.
-    Move the peg to the target location, making sure the gripper holds onto the peg securely.
+   Finally, move the peg to the target location.
-    - When the gripper holds the peg securely and the peg is not at the target location, the robot should move the peg to the target location.
+   - When the robot's gripper is holding the peg and is near the target location, the robot should move peg to goal.